opfesoft/sol-docs/db/world/creature_template.md

 ### AIName

-This field is overridden by ScriptName field if both are set.

 | Name            | Description                                                                                                         |
 |-----------------|---------------------------------------------------------------------------------------------------------------------|
 | NullCreatureAI  | Empty AI, creature does nothing; cannot be charmed.                                                                 |